 – Helen Keller

 Erik Hanvey previously founded SASR Workforce Solutions.
 He served as CEO for 18 years and helped grow the company to a nationally recognized brand in retail through partnerships with companies like Home Depot, Lowes, Walmart, Dollar General, Dollar Tree, Big Lots and Target.
-At SASR he initiated the development of HireFlex, their proprietary software solution they still use today to run their business.
+At SASR he initiated the development of HireFlex, their proprietary workforce management software used as their competitive advantage.
 In October of 2021, he sold the company to start WorkerSpring.
 He has a passion to help transform people’s view of work from a burden to a gift used to serve others.
 Before starting SASR, he started two other companies Company People and Professional Organization of Service.
 He attended NC State University where he earned his BS in Business Administration.